DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.4.2 Separation of Duties (SoD) and responsibilities
     - 💥**Separation of Duties (SoD)**: ensures that no single person has total control over a critical function or system
         - SoD policies help reduce fraud by requiring collusion between two or more people to perform unauthorized activity
         - A separation of duties (SoD) policy prevents a single person from controlling all elements of a process.
-When applied to security settings, it can prevent a person from making major security changes without assistance
+When applied to security settings, it can prevent a person from making major security 📝changes without assistance.
+        - It adds additional oversight by involving multiple individuals.
         - example of how SoD can be enforced, is by dividing the security or admin capabilities and functions among multiple trusted individuals
         - example Separation of duties applied to a situation where the same person may not have both the ability to initiate a request and the ability to approve a request.
     - 💥**Two-person control**: (AKA two-man rule) requires the approval of two individuals for critical tasks